AmirAtPerfecto/LiveRadioSongMatching/README.md

 1- record a song from iHeart radio application (20 seconds) 2- recognize the song (using ACRCloud.com APIs)
-3- extract from the device the presented song name and artist name 4- extract from the web browser the artist and song names 5- compare that against the song meta data as provided back from ACRCloud (step 2)
+3- extract from the device the presented song name and artist name 4- (optional, iHeart does not seem to have a public feed) extract from the web browser the artist and song names 5- compare that against the song meta data as provided back from ACRCloud (step 2) 6- Feed the recording into Shazam and compare the result